cspades/predi-home/README.md

 ## Development Notebook

-AWS models are probably not deployable on the STM Nucleo.
-Send control commands to the Nucleo via AWS.
+AWS models are not deployable on the Nucleo.
+Send control commands to the Nucleo via AWS IoT.

 ## Development Timeline